rentgg/telegram-bot-for-io.net/README.md

 +added saving servers after 1 input

 ### 29.03.2024
-add server deletion
+add server deletion - simple removal of servers with the command /delserver [name]

-add command binding /launch_binary to each server
+add command binding /launch_binary to each server - now you can bind startup commands to each ip with the command /addcommand [ip] [command]

-add a 'check all containers' button to check all servers and all containers in the format 'name - status'
+add a 'check all containers' button to check all servers and all containers in the format 'name - status' - now you can check the status of all servers with one button (useful for those who have many servers)

 # Future updates
-in the process of development.....
+add a check for duplicates when adding servers

+speed up the bot's work by transferring to asyncio

+add a new feature that will restart the node every day

+create a compiled version of the bot for windows system